 These sample records should not be viewed as a recommendation of how to keep your records.
-They are intended to show how one business keeps its records.
+They are intended only to show how one business keeps its records.

-1) Daily Summary of Cash Receipts
+1. Daily Summary of Cash Receipts (Page 18)

 This summary is a record of cash sales for the day.
-It accounts for cash over the amount in the Change and Petty Cash Fund at the beginning of the day.
+It accounts for cash at the end of the day over the amount in the Change and Petty Cash Fund at the beginning of the day.

-Henry takes the Cash Sales entry from his cash register tape.
+Henry takes the cash sales entry from his cash register tape.
 If he had no cash register, he would simply total his cash sale slips and any other cash received that day.

-He enters the total receipts (\$267.80), including cash sales (\$263.60) and sales tax (\$4.20) for January 3, from the Daily Summary of Cash Receipts in the Monthly Summary of Cash Receipts.
+He carries the total receipts shown in this summary for January 3 (\$267.80), including cash sales (\$263.60) and sales tax (\$4.20), to the Monthly Summary of Cash Receipts.

 Petty cash fund.
 Henry uses a petty cash fund to make small payments without having to write checks for small amounts.
 Each time he makes a payment from this fund, he makes out a petty cash slip and attaches it to his receipt as proof of payment.
 He sets up a fixed amount (\$50) in his petty cash fund.
 The total of the unspent petty cash and the amounts on the petty cash slips should equal the fixed amount of the fund.
-When the totals on the petty cash slips approach the fixed amount, he brings the cash in the fund back to the fixed amount by writing a check to "Petty Cash" for the total of the outstanding slips.
+When the totals on the petty cash slips approach the fixed amount, he brings the cash in the fund back to the fixed amount by writing a check to "Petty Cash"

+for the total of the outstanding slips.
 (See the Check Disbursements Journal entry for check number 92.)
 This restores the fund to its fixed amount of \$50.
 He then summarizes the slips and enters them in the proper columns in the monthly check disbursements journal.

-2) Monthly Summary of Cash Receipts
+2. Monthly Summary of Cash Receipts (Page 19)

 This shows the income activity for the month.
-Henry carries the total monthly net sales (\$4,865.05) to his Annual Summary.
+Henry carries the total monthly net sales shown in this summary for January (\$4,865.05) to his Annual Summary.